vladulentor/ConstructionMod/CHANGE_LIST.md

 - Added the "Saw" items in the Skill Upgrades section.
 They work like the Axe, Fishing Rod, or Pickaxe tool chains, but for Construction.
 They also increase Efficiency effects along with decreasing interval.
 ### Changed Purchases
 - Axe, and Pickaxe now also cost Planks and Nails along their gold costs, Fishing Rod now costs Planks and Straps, to encourage the player to interact with the Construction skill, or to get its loot from enemies' loot tables.
+- The "Perpetual Haste" purchase (unlocked upon completing the Air God Dungeon) now also gives a -15% interval to Construction.
+This is reflected in its description and picture.
 ---

 ## Combat